Bacdong/carauto-v1/README.md

 - Please operate on the specified branch.
 - Use HTML5/CSS3 and Sass/Scss for project.
 - If you have questions, ask our chat team questions on messenger.
+- Add /css/ folder into .gitignore file to limit conflit for project.
   Thanks!
 ```